brylevkirill/notes/Deep Learning.md

 #### ["Neural Programmer-Interpreters"](http://arxiv.org/abs/1511.06279) Reed, de Freitas
+  `NPI`
->	"We propose the neural programmer-interpreter (NPI): a recurrent and compositional neural network that learns to represent and execute programs.
+>	"We propose the neural programmer-interpreter: a recurrent and compositional neural network that learns to represent and execute programs.
 NPI has three learnable components: a task-agnostic recurrent core, a persistent key-value program memory, and domain-specific encoders that enable a single NPI to operate in multiple perceptually diverse environments with distinct affordances.
 By learning to compose lower-level programs to express higher-level programs, NPI reduces sample complexity and increases generalization ability compared to sequence-to-sequence LSTMs.
 The program memory allows efficient learning of additional tasks by building on existing programs.
 NPI can also harness the environment (e.g. a scratch pad with read-write pointers) to cache intermediate results of computation, lessening the long-term memory burden on recurrent hidden units.
 In this work we train the NPI with fully-supervised execution traces; each program has example sequences of calls to the immediate subprograms conditioned on the input.
 Rather than training on a huge number of relatively weak labels, NPI learns from a small number of rich examples.
 We demonstrate the capability of our model to learn several types of compositional programs: addition, sorting, and canonicalizing 3D models.
 Furthermore, a single NPI learns to execute these programs and all 21 associated subprograms."

 >	"We have shown that the NPI can learn programs in very dissimilar environments with different affordances.
 In the context of sorting we showed that NPI exhibits very strong generalization in comparison to sequence-to-sequence LSTMs.
 We also showed how a trained NPI with a fixed core can continue to learn new programs without forgetting already learned programs."